premanshsharma/Personal_Notes/Machine_Learning/Evaluation_and_visualizations.md

     - -1: The point may have been assigned to the wrong cluster, as it is closer to points in another cluster.
 - A higher average Silhouette Score across all points in the dataset indicates better-defined clusters.

+Precision:

+Formula: Precision = TP / (TP + FP)
+Definition: Precision focuses on the accuracy of positive predictions.
+It tells you out of all the instances the model predicted as positive, how many were actually positive.
+Interpretation: High precision means that when the model predicts something as positive, it's usually correct (i.e., fewer false positives).
+Example: If a model identifies 100 emails as spam, and 90 of them are actually spam (while 10 are not), the precision is 90%.
+Recall (also called Sensitivity or True Positive Rate):

+Formula: Recall = TP / (TP + FN)
+Definition: Recall focuses on the ability of the model to find all actual positives.
+It tells you out of all the actual positive instances, how many the model correctly predicted as positive.
+Interpretation: High recall means the model is good at identifying actual positive cases, but it may produce more false positives (FP).
+Example: If there are 100 actual spam emails, and the model correctly identifies 80 of them as spam, the recall is 80%.
+Summary:
+Precision is about how many of the predicted positives are correct.
+Recall is about how many of the actual positives are identified.